I-4-1-20.Extensions of Time to File a Civil Action

 There are circumstances in which the claimant or appointed representative does not submit the EOT or OAO does not receive the request until after the claimant has filed a civil action.
 CCPRBs handle the EOT request in this situation, using the instructions in HALLEX I-3-9-92.

-If the Appeals Council (AC) denies the EOT request based on a failure to show good cause, staff will modify the declaration accordingly.
-When releasing the documents, staff will attach as exhibits both the request for the extension of time and the AC's denial of that request.
+If the Appeals Council (AC) denies the EOT request based on a failure to show good cause, a CCPRB analyst will also prepare a declaration as noted in HALLEX I-4-3-5.
+When releasing the documents, CCPRB staff will attach as exhibits both the request for EOT and the AC's denial of that request.